inkplayart/wiki_essay/README.md

 This starter code is designed to use the openAI API.
 It uses gpt-3.5 and gpt-4, so if you increase the number of iterations it may cost a lot.
 You are assuming that responsiblity for yourself!

+## Required libraries

+This code relies on the requests and openai libraries.
+Both can be installed via pip or your favorite package manager.

 ## Getting started

 Think of this as starter code.
 It uses the openAI API and two models: gpt-3.5-turbo (the 4K context version) is used to extract the search terms and Wikipedia summaries. gpt-4 is used to generate the essay itself.
 If you want to use another model modify the `get_response` function, which is on line 35.